Diana Vreeland: Film portrayals

-References in film, television, theatre and literature
+References in media and pop culture

+In the 2025 novel, The Stolen Queen, by Fiona Davis, fictional character Annie Jenkins encounters Vreeland at the Costume Institute of the Metropolitan Museum of Art and is offered a job as her assistant shortly before the Met Gala in 1978.
+Vreeland's all-red, "garden-in-hell" apartment also makes an appearance.

+In the 2023 documentary film, Donyale Luna: Supermodel, Vreeland features in a letter from Richard Avendon's personal archives about an exchange had where Vreeland rejects Avendon's photographs of Donyale Luna and compares the black supermodel to King Kong.

 In the 1941 musical Lady in the Dark by Moss Hart, Kurt Weill and Ira Gershwin the character of Alison Du Bois was based on Vreeland.

 Maggie Prescott, a fashion magazine editor in Funny Face (1957) is loosely based on Diana Vreeland.

 In the 1966 film Who Are You, Polly Maggoo?, Miss Maxwell (Grayson Hall) portrays an extravagant American expatriate fashion magazine editor.
 The film's director, William Klein, worked briefly for Vreeland and has confirmed the outrageous character in Polly Maggoo was based on Vreeland.

 In 1980, she was lauded in an article about social climbing in The New Yorker.

 In 1982, she met over dinner with author Bruce Chatwin, who wrote a touching memoir of their dinner conversation in a half-page slice-of-life, entitled "At Dinner with Diana Vreeland".

 In the 1995 film To Wong Foo, Thanks for Everything!
 Julie Newmar, Vida Boheme (Patrick Swayze) gives a copy of Vreeland's autobiography to a thrift-store clerk and tells him to "commit sections to memory".
 Later, the clerk quotes a passage that reads "That season we were loaded with pizazz.
 Earrings of fuchsia and peach.
 Mind you, peach.
 And hats.
 Hats, hats, hats, for career girls.
 How I adored Paris."

 In October 1996, Mary Louise Wilson portrayed Vreeland in a one-woman play called Full Gallop, which she had written together with Mark Hampton.
 The play takes place the day after Vreeland's return to New York City from her 4-month escape to Paris after being fired from Vogue.
 It was produced at the Westside Theatre in New York City, and directed by Nicholas Martin.
+Full Gallop ran at the Hampstead Theatre, London during September 2008, with Diana Vreeland again played by Mary Louise Wilson.

-In the 2011 book "Damned" by Chuck Palahniuk, the main character (Madison Spencer) receives a pair of high heels from the character Babette.
+In the 2011 book Damned by Chuck Palahniuk, the main character (Madison Spencer) receives a pair of high heels from the character Babette.

 "In one hand, Babette holds a strappy pair of high heels.
 She says, "I got these from Diana Vreeland.
 I hope they fit...".

 Diana Vreeland has been impersonated twice as part of the Snatch Game challenge in RuPaul's Drag Race, by Robbie Turner in Season 8, and by Raja Gemini in Season 7 of All Stars.